fbpx

 Clayton State University masters in psychology

-Clayton State University’s Master of Science in Clinical/Counseling Psychology requires students to complete a minimum of 60 hours of coursework, including the completion of a professional paper or thesis capstone experience.
-On top of classroom learning, students must complete a 9-month, supervised clinical training experience that commences at the beginning of the second year in the program.
-The practicum provides students with supervised clinical training experiences at outpatient or residential mental health treatment sites.
-This program will help students develop skills in psychological assessment and in a variety of therapeutic modalities, including adult and child individual therapy, family, couples, and group therapy.
+Clayton State University’s Master of Science in clinical/counseling psychology requires students to complete a minimum of 60 credit hours, including a professional paper or thesis as a capstone experience.
+In addition to classroom learning, students must complete a 9-month supervised clinical training experience that begins in the second year of the program.
+This practicum provides hands-on training at outpatient or residential mental health treatment sites.
+The program helps students develop skills in psychological assessment and various therapeutic modalities, including individual therapy for adults and children, as well as family, couples, and group therapy.

 School Overview